Marcelino dos Santos: Exile in Paris

-Frelimo founding
+FRELIMO founding

-Eduardo Mondlane one of the very influential African nationalists dos Santos had gotten to know in Portugal decided to try and put in motion the ideas of a united front for African colonies under Portuguese role to start the fight for independence, and dos Santos lent his support.
-The connections that Marcelino and Mondlane made in their youth as scholars were a crucial part of Frelimo's success as Julius Nyerere pledged support to Mozambique operating out of Tanzania.
-While Marcelino and others who had studied in Portugal were the ones who made up the founders.
-This was founding of the Front for the Liberation of Mozambique (Frelimo).
-Frelimo, the party which undertook and waged the war for independence from Portugal, held its first congress in Tanzania in September 1962.
-The three major Mozambican parties that were UDENAMO (Uniao Oemocratica Nac1onal de Mocambique); MANU (Mozambique African Nationalist Union); and UNAHI (Uniao Africana de Hocambique lndependente) combined to form Frelimo.
+Eduardo Mondlane, one of the very influential African nationalists dos Santos had gotten to know in Portugal, decided to try and put in motion the ideas of a united front for African colonies under Portuguese rule to start the fight for independence, and dos Santos lent his support.
+The connections that Marcelino and Mondlane made in their youth as scholars were a crucial part of FRELIMO's success, as Julius Nyerere pledged support to Mozambique, while operating out of Tanzania.
+Marcelino and others who had studied in Portugal were the ones who made up the founders.
+This was the founding of the Front for the Liberation of Mozambique (FRELIMO).
+FRELIMO, the party which undertook and waged the war for independence from Portugal, held its first congress in Tanzania in September 1962.
+The three major Mozambican parties that were UDENAMO (União Democrática Nacional de Moçambique); MANU (Mozambique African Nationalist Union); and UNAHI (Uniao Africana de Hocambique lndependente) combined to form FRELIMO.

-Frelimo policies
+FRELIMO policies

-Since Frelimo was a liberation movement they were very dependent on help and support from different nations and organizations.
+Since FRELIMO was a liberation movement they were very dependent on help and support from different nations and organizations.
 Ways of acquiring supplies and arms for guerrilla warfare were part of the goal but also there was a strong focus on gaining support from the U.N.
 In process of gaining others support the party hoped to distance and isolate Portugal from the rest of the world believing that this would significantly weaken their hold on the African colonies.
-Many different countries contributed to Frelimo's cause a number of African countries helped seeing that no African state could be free with white colonialism existing in Africa.
+Many different countries contributed to FRELIMO's cause a number of African countries helped seeing that no African state could be free with white colonialism existing in Africa.
 Socialist countries such as the Soviet Union and China contributed substantially to the efforts the Soviet Union was especially helpful because of their place on the U.N.
 Security Council where they continued to vote against Portuguese colonialization.
-The proposed spending of Frelimo is meant to be on military action against Portugal.
-With Mondlane at the head as president of Frelimo they appeal to human freedom, democracy and world peace.
+The proposed spending of FRELIMO is meant to be on military action against Portugal.
+With Mondlane at the head as president of FRELIMO they appeal to human freedom, democracy and world peace.

 Marcelino's wife

-Pamele dos Santos (nee Beira) was born in Johannesburg in South Africa on 19 June 1942 to Banny and Golda Beira.
+Pamele dos Santos (née Beira) was born in Johannesburg in South Africa on 19 June 1942 to Banny and Golda Beira.
 She joined the African National Congress (ANC) November, 1961 dos Santos and Joe Louw were arrested under the Immorality Act.
 They were charged and went to trial.
 She decided to leave South Africa and ended up in Tanzania where she quickly met Marcelino dos Santos.
 Pamela and Marcelino had a daughter in Oct 1963 and eventually married in 1968.
 Both Mondlane and Marcelino dos Santos were married to white women.
 Problems arose as some thought it was hypocritical of these leaders to discuss how to fight white domination in Mozambique while being married to a white woman.